Paclitaxel

 Paclitaxel is an antimicrotubule agent that promotes the assembly of microtubules from tubulin dimers and stabilises microtubules by preventing depolymerisation.
 This stability results in the inhibition of the normal dynamic reorganisation of the microtubule network that is essential for vital interphase and mitotic cellular functions.
 In addition, paclitaxel induces abnormal arrays or "bundles" of microtubules throughout the cell cycle and multiple asters of microtubules during mitosis.

-The pharmacokinetics of total paclitaxel following 30- and 180-minute infusions of paclitaxel at dose levels of 80 to 375 mg/m² were determined in clinical studies.
+The pharmacokinetics of total paclitaxel following 30- and 180-minute infusions of paclitaxel at dose levels of 80 to 375 mg/m 2 were determined in clinical studies.
 The paclitaxel exposure (AUC) increased linearly from 2653 to 16736 ng.hr/ml following dosing from 80 to 300 mg/m².

 Based on population pharmacokinetic analysis, the total volume of distribution is approximately 1741 L; the large volume of distribution indicates extensive extravascular distribution and/or tissue binding of paclitaxel.

-Based on the published literature, in vitro studies with human liver microsomes and tissue slices show that paclitaxel is metabolised primarily to 6-hydroxypaclitaxel; and to two minor metabolites, 3'-p-hydroxypaclitaxel and 6-3'-p-dihydroxypaclitaxel.
+Based on the published literature, in vitro studies with human liver microsomes and tissue slices show that paclitaxel is metabolised primarily to 6α-hydroxypaclitaxel; and to two minor metabolites, 3'-phydroxypaclitaxel and 6α-3'p-dihydroxypaclitaxel.
 The formation of these hydroxylated metabolites is catalysed by CYP2C8, CYP3A4, and both CYP2C8 and CYP3A4 isoenzymes, respectively.

 At the clinical dose range of 80 to 300 mg/m², the mean plasma clearance of paclitaxel ranges from 13 to 30 L/h/m², and the mean terminal half-life ranges from 13 to 27 hours.

-The effect of hepatic impairment on population pharmacokinetics of formulated paclitaxel (as albumin bound nanoparticles) was studied in patients with advanced solid tumours.
+The effect of hepatic impairment on population pharmacokinetics of paclitaxel was studied in patients with advanced solid tumours.
 This analysis included patients with normal hepatic function (n=130), and pre-existing mild (n=8), moderate (n=7), or severe (n=5) hepatic impairment (according to NCI Organ Dysfunction Working Group criteria).
 The results show that mild hepatic impairment (total bilirubin >1 to ≤1.5 x ULN) has no clinically important effect on pharmacokinetics of paclitaxel.
 Patients with moderate (total bilirubin >1.5 to ≤3 x ULN) or severe (total bilirubin >3 to ≤5 x ULN) hepatic impairment have a 22% to 26% decrease in the maximum elimination rate of paclitaxel and approximately 20% increase in mean paclitaxel AUC compared with patients with normal hepatic function.
 Hepatic impairment has no effect on mean paclitaxel Cmax.
 In addition, elimination of paclitaxel shows an inverse correlation with total bilirubin and a positive correlation with serum albumin.

 Pharmacokinetic/pharmacodynamic modeling indicates that there is no correlation between hepatic function (as indicated by the baseline albumin or total bilirubin level) and neutropenia after adjusting for paclitaxel exposure.